The Hon Bernard Charnwut CHAN, GBS, JP

 Mr Weber LO is the Chief Executive Officer of Hang Lung Group Limited and Hang Lung Properties Limited.
 He has rich experience in business management regionally spanning from the banking sector to fast-moving consumer goods industry.
 Prior to joining Hang Lung, Mr LO was Citi Country Officer and Chief Executive Officer for Citi Hong Kong and Macau.
 He currently serves as Member of the Board of Inland Revenue, Hong Kong SAR Government and formerly served as Board of Director and Executive Committee Member of The Community Chest of Hong Kong, and the Committee on Financial Assistance Scheme for Family Members of Those Who Sacrifice Their Lives to Save Others under the Labour and Welfare Bureau, Hong Kong SAR Government, etc. Mr LO obtained a Bachelor degree in Social Sciences from The University of Hong Kong.

-Ms Winnie WAT is an international arbitration lawyer with CMS Hasche Sigle, Hong Kong LLP and an accredited member of Chartered Institute of Arbitrators (MCIArb).
+Ms Winnie WAT is an international arbitration lawyer with CMS Hasche Sigle, Hong Kong LLP and a Fellow of the Chartered Institute of Arbitrators (FCIArb).
 She actively participates in various public services, such as serving as a member of the International Chamber of Commerce (ICC) Mediation Steering Committee, supporting the research for The Law Reform Commission of Hong Kong, Third Party Funding For Arbitration Sub-committee as well as promoting legal education.
-In recognition of her commitment to serving the community, Ms WAT was awarded the “Distinguished Community Service Award” by the Law Society of Hong Kong in 2018.
-Ms WAT read law in Hong Kong and graduated with First Class Honours.
-She is also a Hong Kong Jockey Club Scholar.
+She was the first Hong Kong recipient of the Steven M. Schneebaum Award for the most deserving National Administrator of the world, in recognizing her outstanding services and dedication to the Philip C Jessup International Law Moot Court Competition.
+Ms WAT is also a Hong Kong Jockey Club Scholar.

 Mr Jeremy YOUNG, Chit On